 The same goes if you forward another person’s email comments without their knowledge.
 Again, that email/IM/text was sent to you unless otherwise stated is for your eyes only.

 Of course, the topic’s sensitivity and your motives matter.
 For example, it would be one thing if you asked A if you could share with B, and they approved, but quite another to intentionally share without their knowledge to poke fun or to show your disagreement.

 Put yourself in that situation; how would you feel if you sent an IM to one person and it is sent to another without your knowledge?
 Content and context matter.

 Forwarding any content without the original author, creator, emailer, or IMer’s explicit permission is neither proper nor legal.
 If the conversation was with A, you should ask their permission to share.

 What kind of friend are you?

-Without the other person’s permission (meaning you asked them specifically and told them exactly what you would be doing), you should not forward privately or publicly anything they have written in whole or in part whether it be an email, instant message, text or Blog post.
-Besides the ethics and integrity, or lack thereof, behind your decision, Copyright law comes into play.
+Without the other person’s permission (meaning you asked them specifically and told them precisely what you would be doing), you should not forward privately or publicly anything they have written in whole or in part.

 Be the kind of friend you would expect your friends to be!